PuntoCommerce/marketing-cloud-connector/doc/doc2/1_0_Project_Overview.md

 7. Gift Certificate - Send Certificate
 8. Order - Confirmation

-Transactional emails are built using the Salesforce Commerce Cloud platform hooks, leveraging "triggered email" functionality in Marketing Cloud, to send emails.
+Transactional emails are built using the Salesforce B2C Commerce platform hooks, leveraging "triggered email" functionality in Marketing Cloud, to send emails.
 Configurable trigger definitions, stored in Custom Objects, are used to support custom trigger keys and support mapping of data for each trigger, from predefined attribute values to data extension attributes that you define.
-Configuration can be used to achieve a mix and match of SiteGenesis emails with Marketing Cloud emails.
+Configuration can be used to achieve a mix and match of Reference Architecture emails with Marketing Cloud emails.

 **Data Sync**